 so that you may sleep caressed by a veil

-that is neither that of a bride or of the faithful
+that is neither that of a bride nor that of the faithful

 but a veil of memory and identity.

 Now on that hill

 merging like two sisters